arminvanderburg/Soccer-lineup-generator/README.md

 # Soccer Lineup Generator

 A super simple and lightweight web application to create, manage, and share soccer formations.
+*I originally made this for the actual coach of a small soccer team, but I made it public so everybody can use it.*

 ## Features
 * **Lightweight:** The entire application is under 1MB and loads instantly.